zer011b/fdtd3d/Docs/Testing.md

 # I. CI Testing

-Testing for pull requests is performed using Travis CI: open pull request with your changes and it will be automatically tested.
-For details, see [.travis.yml](../.travis.yml).
-Cuda tests are only built but not launched on Travis CI.
+Testing for pull requests is performed using github actions CI: open pull request with your changes and it will be automatically tested.
+For details, see [build.yml](../.github/workflows/build.yml), [unit-test.yml](../.github/workflows/unit-test.yml) and [test-suite.yml](../.github/workflows/test-suite.yml).
+Cuda tests are only built but not launched on github actions CI.

 # II.
 Manual Testing